Patent attorney: United States

 In the United States, a practitioner may either be a patent attorney or patent agent.
-Both patent attorneys and patent agents have the same license to practice and represent clients before the United States Patent and Trademark Office (USPTO).
-Both patent agents and patent attorneys may prepare, file, and prosecute patent applications.
-Patent agents and patent attorneys may also provide patentability opinions, as noted by the U.S. Supreme Court in Sperry v.
+Patent practitioners need to be registered to practice and represent clients before the United States Patent and Trademark Office (USPTO).
+Patent practitioners may prepare, file, and prosecute patent applications.
+Patent practitioners may also provide patentability opinions, as noted by the U.S. Supreme Court in Sperry v.
 Florida.
-In the time since the USPTO issued the first patent in 1790, approximately 73,000 citizens have passed the USPTO registration examination, allowing them to register to prosecute patent applications.
+In the time since the USPTO issued the first patent in 1790, approximately 73,000 have passed the USPTO registration examination, allowing them to register to prosecute patent applications.
 (This total does not include current patent examiners, who are not allowed to serve as patent attorneys or agents and thus do not appear on the list of enrolled practitioners.)
-Today, roughly 45,000 people are on the list of registered patent attorneys and agents, with slightly less than 34,000 of them also licensed to practice law.
-Of the states, California has the most patent attorneys (and agents), followed by New York and Texas.
-Per capita, Delaware has more patent attorneys (and agents) than any state (not including DC).
-Both Patent Attorneys and Patent Agents are generally required to have a technical degree (such as engineering, chemistry or physics) and must take and pass the USPTO registration examination (officially titled Examination for Registration to Practice in Patent Cases Before the United States Patent and Trademark Office, and commonly referred to as the Patent Bar).
+Today, roughly 45,000 people are on the list of registered patent practitioners with slightly less than 34,000 of them also licensed to practice law.
+Of the states, California has the most patent practitioners, followed by New York and Texas.
+Per capita, Delaware has more patent practitioners than any state (not including DC).
+Patent practitioners are required to have a technical degree (such as engineering, chemistry or physics) and must take and pass the USPTO registration examination (officially titled Examination for Registration to Practice in Patent Cases Before the United States Patent and Trademark Office, and commonly referred to as the Patent Bar).

 Patent attorneys must also be admitted to the practice of law in at least one state or territory of the U.S. or in the District of Columbia.
 Since patent attorneys are admitted to practice law in a state or territory, they can additionally provide legal services outside the Patent Office if practicing within the jurisdiction they are admitted to practice or if the law of the jurisdiction otherwise permits them to practice although not admitted in that jurisdiction.
 These legal services include advising a client on matters relating to the licensing of the invention; whether to appeal a decision by the Patent Office to a court; whether to sue for infringement; whether someone is infringing upon the claims of a client's issued patent; and conversely, whether a client is infringing the claims of someone else's issued patent.
 Patent agents cannot provide legal services of this nature, nor can they represent clients before the Trademark Office part of the USPTO.